 To find the original email that the Instagram account was created with, simply log in to the app and navigate to Privacy & Security > Access Data > Former Email Addresses.
 Check out Instagram’s mini-blog on How to Review Your Data for more info.

 Here you can find all the emails associated with this account.
 The last email on the list is the original email that was used to create this account.
 And this is the email to which you’d need full access to, to fully secure the account.

 Confirming the Legitimacy

 When you’re buying a verified account, the chances are, most likely; it is a hacked account.
 Someone, somewhere, was able to hack this account.
 And now they are selling it on the market to make a quick buck.

-The easiest way to partially confirm this is if the account doesn’t have the OGE attached to the sale.
-That would most likely prove that the account is hacked.
+The easiest way to partially confirm this is to see if the account comes with the OGE attached.
+Not having the OGE would most likely prove that the account is hacked.
 However, in certain instances, the hacker may have hacked the OGE too, and maybe selling the account with the OGE, even though this may be stolen property.

 One of the other things you can do is running a search on the account name on Google.
 You may try to find out if an FB account may be connected to this Instagram.
 Perhaps try and reach out to this person and make sure that this isn’t hacked or stolen property.